ajvincent/motherhen/README.md

 - Motherhen uses _two_ local copies of Mozilla code.
     1. A "vanilla", or "clean room", repository of the [mozilla-unified](https://hg.mozilla.org/mozilla-unified/) repository.
 This one you should not touch:  the idea is it doesn't have any of your (or Motherhen's) changes in it, so we can always rely on it as canonical Mozilla code.
 I create this using your operating system's `hg` command and Mozilla's [Mercurial bundles](https://firefox-source-docs.mozilla.org/contributing/vcs/mercurial_bundles.html).
 By default, it lives in `cleanroom/mozilla-unified`, and is a git-ignored directory.
     2. An "integration" repository, which is a clone of the "vanilla" repository.
 This is where your build happens:
         - The "sources" directory of this project contains individual projects, similar to [comm-central](https://searchfox.org/comm-central/source) holding several projects as [the `comm` directory under mozilla-central](https://developer.thunderbird.net/thunderbird-development/getting-started#get-the-source).
-Motherhen uses to create symbolic links in the "integration" repository, so your code edits happen here.
+Motherhen uses the "sources" directory to create symbolic links in the "integration" repository, so your code edits happen here.
         - Motherhen applies patches (as few as necessary) to the "integration" repository so your project can at least compile and run.
         - From here on, _you_ own the "integration" repository and your copy of the Motherhen template!

+## Features

+Motherhen supports, out of the box:

+- Configuring and creating an integration repository.
+- Invoking `mach` in the integration repository.
+- Multiple Mozilla source tags.
+  - You can test your project code against release, beta, ESR, or central as you see fit from the same Motherhen repository.
+  - This allows for checking for regressions between major Firefox releases!
+- Multiple project source directories, so you can build more than one application.
+- Multiple patch sets to apply to Mozilla's code.
+- Verification builds of stock Mozilla Firefox code.

+Most of the details are in [the configuration file format README](typescript-cli/configuration).

 ## Caveat emptor, or "Not everything works!"